hackclub/scrapyard-pwa/README.md

 vercel env pull --environment=development
 ```

-If you don't have access to Hack Club's Vercel, we've pinned the development environment variables in the `#summit-app` channel on Slack.
+If you don't have access to Hack Club's Vercel, we've pinned the development environment variables in the `#scrapyard-app` channel on Slack.
 Put these in the `.env.local` file.